chop-dbhi/dicom-pipeline/README.md

 ## Pre-requisites not automatically installed

-1. rvm must be installed and activated.
-Install 1.9.2.

 1. A recent version of Java.

 1. The [dcm4che2 toolkit](http://sourceforge.net/projects/dcm4che/files/dcm4che2/) must be downloaded and the bin directory from the toolkit must be on the system path.